Locally Constant Fibrations and Positivity of Curvature: Fibrations and Splittings of the relative Tangent Sequence

-Let $X$ be a smooth projective variety and assume that the tangent bundle $\mathcal{T}_X$ of $X$ admits a positively curved singular hermitian metric.
-Then there exists a morphism $f\colon X \rightarrow Y$ onto a smooth projective variety $Y$ such that the following are satisfied: \begin{itemize} \item[(1)] $f$ is a locally constant fibration, \item[(2)] $Y$ is a finite étale quotient of an Abelian variety, \item[(3)] any fibre $F$ of $f$ is a rationally connected, smooth, projective variety whose tangent bundle admits a positively curved singular hermitian metric. \end{itemize} \end{Corollary} The proof of \cref{splittingTangentSequence} will take up the rest of this section.
-It may be split up into three steps: \begin{itemize} \item[(1)] Prove the existence of an $f$-ample line bundle $\mathscr{L}$ on $X$ such that $f_*\mathscr{L}$ is associated to $\mathcal{G}(f)$.
-Here, the principal bundle $\mathcal{G}(f)$ was defined in \cref{con:AssociatedPrincipalBundle}. \item[(2)] Translate the existence of a splitting of the relative tangent sequence for $f$ into the existence of a holomorphic connection in $\mathcal{G}(f)$. \item[(3)] Conclusion: From $(2)$ we deduce that $f_*\mathscr{L}$ admits a holomorphic connection and, hence, by \cref{flatnessOnCYs} is numerically flat.
-This forces $f$ to be locally constant by a standard criterion. \end{itemize}
+splits holomorphically by \cite[Theorem 1.4]{hosonoIwaiMatsumura_PsefTangentBundle}.
+Lemma \ref{splittingTangentSequence} concludes the proof. \end{proof} \begin{Remark} According to \cite{hosonoIwaiMatsumura_PsefTangentBundle}, up to replacing $X$ by some finite \'etale cover, it holds that the fibres of $\alpha$ in Theorem \ref{StructureMfdsPsefTangent} are rationally connected.
+This picture is extremely reminiscent of the results proved by Demailly-Peternell-Schneider and Cao for varieties with nef tangent bundle \cite{DPS_ManifoldsWithNefTangentBundle, cao_PhDThesis}.
+Now, Campana-Peternell \cite{campanaPeternell_Conjecture} famously conjectured that a smooth projective rationally connected variety with nef tangent bundle is homogenoues.
+In a similar spirit one might wonder how far away a smooth projective rationally connected variety $F$ whose tangent bundle admits a positively curved singular Hermitian metric is from being almost homogeneous?
+Note that in \cite[Problem 3.12]{hosonoIwaiMatsumura_PsefTangentBundle} the weaker question of whether $-K_F$ must be big in this situation was raised, see \cite[Theorem 1.2]{BaohuaZhang_AlmostHomogeneousVarieties}. \end{Remark} The proof of Lemma \ref{splittingTangentSequence} will take up the rest of this section.
+It will be split up into three steps: \begin{itemize} \item[(1)] Prove the existence of an $f$-ample line bundle $\mathscr{L}$ on $X$ such that $f_*\mathscr{L}$ is associated to $\mathcal{G}(f)$.
+Here, the principal bundle $\mathcal{G}(f)$ was defined in Construction \ref{con:AssociatedPrincipalBundle}. \item[(2)] Translate the existence of a splitting of the relative tangent sequence for $f$ into the existence of a holomorphic connection in $\mathcal{G}(f)|_{Y_{\mathrm{reg}}}$. \item[(3)] Conclusion: From $(2)$ we deduce that $f_*\mathscr{L}$ admits a holomorphic connection and, hence, by Proposition \ref{flatnessOnCYs} that $f_*\mathscr{L}$ is numerically flat.
+This forces $f$ to be locally constant by a standard criterion \cite{cao_PhDThesis}. \end{itemize}